google-deepmind/mujoco/doc/modeling.rst

      geometry (e.g., bumps), so slippage is prevented by the normal force and not only frictional components.
   b.
 If contacts are between flat surfaces, try enabling the :ref:`multiccd<option-flag-multiccd>` flag, which allows
      the detector to find more contacts than the single contact returned by the convex-convex collider.
+  c.
+Try enabling the native collision detection pipeline by setting the :ref:`nativeccd<option-flag-nativeccd>` flag,
+     which uses a more accurate and efficient convex collision detection algorithm.

 **High-frequency vibration**
   High-frequency, low-amplitude vibrations are also a real-world problem in many industrial settings, but unlike in